davetron5000/naildrivin5.com/_posts/2012-12-19-re-use-in-oo-inheritance.markdown

   it's more verbose.
 Better to use composition when a mixin would do than to create a poorly-conceived mixin.
 * Please be wary of copy and paste.

+### Update from 2017

+I've been working on many Rails codebases over a 4+ year period and have almost never used mixins to wrangle code re-use.
+Inheritenace is also quite rare.
+In almost every case, extracting to a basic Ruby class has been much simpler.

 [dhh]: http://37signals.com/svn/posts/3372-put-chubby-models-on-a-diet-with-concerns
 [jimgay]: http://saturnflyer.com/blog/jim/2011/10/04/oop-dci-and-ruby-what-your-system-is-vs-what-your-system-does/